madmurphy/libconfini/MANUAL.md

 while if you lived in Turkey you would have to use the lower case “ını” to find it.
 So the only solution in this context is to consider Unicode characters out of the ASCII range always as case sensitive.
-For this reason, **libconfini** (and probably any senseful INI parser) will never perform a case folding of Unicode characters out of the ASCII range within key and section names.
+For this reason, **libconfini** (and probably any senseful INI parser) will never perform case folding of Unicode characters out of the ASCII range within key and section names.

 It must be said however that most Unicode characters do not possess a lower and